There are so many project management methodologies that it can be difficult to choose the right one.

-In a nutshell you won’t go wrong with Kanban + a few traditional project management techniques, no matter what types of projects you have.
-Further, if you work on big, complex, and long-term software projects, you can adopt to Scrum or XP to boost productivity even more.
+In a nutshell, you won't go wrong with Kanban + a few traditional project management techniques, no matter what types of projects you have.
+Further, if you work on big, complex, and long-term software projects, you can adapt to Scrum or XP to boost productivity even more.

 Does that mean there's nothing useful to learn that can help you better manage projects?

 Of course not.
 Although you shouldn't waste time with project management methodologies, there is still a lot you can learn about project management that will help you increase productivity (like planning poker, buffer time, critical chain, limiting bottlenecks, RACI matrix, etc.).